SEPARATE MAINTENANCE AS AN ALTERNATIVE TO DIVORCE.

 In order for a case to remain a separate maintenance case, both parties must commit to it.
 If one party files for separate maintenance but the other party wants to divorce, then the other party would state that on their counterclaim and the case would automatically convert to a divorce case.

 Separate Maintenance for Religious Reasons or Health Benefits

 There are a few reasons why some couples choose to pursue a judgment of separate maintenance.
 One is for religious reasons, such as if they are Catholic and divorce is against their religion.
 Another is to stay on one spouse’s health insurance or to retain their military benefits.
 However, some insurers and benefit providers see a separate maintenance agreement as a trigger to terminate benefits.
 It’s important to discuss the facts with your attorney before you make the decision to pursue a separate maintenance agreement.

 If a couple cannot agree on how to divide assets, debts, parenting time or child/spousal support, then a judge will impose a decision.
 But the judge will not issue a divorce decree.
 The spouses remain legally married and are not free to remarry until they get a divorce.

-If you and your spouse think a separate maintenance agreement would be in your best interests, then contact Ann Arbor Legal Separation Attorney Wendy Alton for more information.
+If you and your spouse think a separate maintenance agreement would be in your best interests, then contact Ann Arbor Divorce Attorney Wendy Alton for more information.
 Call 734-673-3567 or complete the online form to request a complimentary consultation.